alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 f(x_i) = w^T x_i
 $$

+where $w$ represents the weights or scaling coefficients.

 We can collect the target values $y_1, \dots, y_n$ into a vector and the feature vectors $x_1, \dots, x_N$ into a **design matrix** $X$ where the row $X_i = x_i$.
 This ensures each $y_i = x_i^T w$.